BodiAugustus/ashley_defi/README.md

 #67.
 Created useWalletInfo to combine useAccount and useNetwork hooks when needed inside of hooks/web3/index.js.

 #68.
 Added BreadCrumbs compnt to marketplace page.
 Styled and set up.

+#69.
+Reconfigued how EthRates is called.
+Moved hook from market and put everything direcly into FtmPrice, made working as before.
+Repeated process for WattetBar and its props.
+Created wrapped component for WalletBar, FtmPrice and Breadcrumbs since they will be used together on multiple pages.
+Created marketplace folder inside components, created header folder inside of that and then index.js inside of that.
+Also created an index.js in the marketplace.
+Created wrapper inside index.js then used inside of marketplace to replace the three seperate components there before.